lipilian/RotationCode/README.md

 it assumed no tangent distortion

-it will save camera model as pkl file for forturn use format dictionary
+it will save camera model as pkl file for future use

+format dictionary

 Intrinsic_mtx_1: intrinsic matrix of left and right camera for focus length and center point

 Intrinsic_mtx_2:

 dist_1, dist_2: distortion matrix for calibration

 rvecs1, rvecs2: rotation vectors for two camera

 R: rotation matrix between left and right camera

 T: translation matrix between left and right camera

 E: Essential matrix of left and right camera

 F: Fundamental matrix of left and right camera

 Example:

 python calibrateStereo.py <path for your calibration image data>